 People craving for a heaven on their summer holidays are often seen heading towards Kashmir with their families.
-Positioned as a crown over the body of India, Kashmir is one of the most popular tourist destinations of country.
+Positioned as a crown over the body of India, Kashmir is one of the most popular tourist destinations of country and most of the Indians love to enjoy a holiday in Kashmir.
 Yet, the dreamlike exquisiteness of this land often remains isolated due to many reasons.

 If you dig deeper into this gorgeous place, you will come across many places in Kashmir that are still untouched and intact from the footfalls of tourists.
 There are some really amazing treasures that have been hidden so far from the eyes of tourists.
 There are several lesser known places in Kashmir that justifies the statement of, “if there is paradise on earth, it is here”.